fmilitao/shopper/README.md

  - [ ] Price tracking
  - [ ] Make project public when MVP-ready

-This needs an API key or permission that I still need to figure out how to store.
+> This needs an API key or permission that I still need to figure out how to store.
+Could it be just locked to an URL?

 ## Useful Links